jwelrynewone/docs/nibiru-book/tutorials/node-reset.md

 # Resetting a validator node

-Any upcoming resets are going to be announced in the Nibiru Chain Discord server (`#testnet` channel).\
+Any upcoming resets will be announced in the `#testnet` channel on [Nibiru's Discord server](https://discord.com/invite/sgPw8ZYfpQ).
 To reset your node and rejoin the testnet, please follow the steps below:

 ## Remove the old chain data and binary